yuweixingsjz/model_xgboost/README.md

 	dependent variable: Group

-2.model_xgb file is a packaged model file that can be directly run when imported into python without retraining the model.
+2. model_xgb file is a packaged model file that can be directly run when imported into python without retraining the model.

 Import a pkl file: